jphaugla/Digital-Banking-CockroachDB/README.md

 docker-compose -f docker-compose-kafka.yml -f docker-compose.yml up -d cockroach sql --insecure
 > create user jhaugland;
-> grant all on database defautldb to jhaugland;
+> grant all on database defaultdb to jhaugland;
 ```
 ## Deploying java application on local mac with Kafka non-application components
 * ensure maven and java are deployed on the local machine